 Grief doesn't go away in this generally joyous season.
 In fact those who have reason to grieve must feel the pain with increased sharpness when others are so cheerful.
 So it must be with the four peacekeepers, two of them Canadian, who have recently been taken hostage in Iraq: Tom, Harmeet, James, Norman, their families, and the rest of us to some degree.
-So, when I received HT's letter with a copy of the speech that she just gave, I was moved, for my little sister has overcome her own mountain of grief to, once again, claim her share of the sunlight.
+So, when I received Heathe's letter with a copy of the speech that she just gave, I was moved, for my little sister has overcome her own mountain of grief, to once again, claim her share of the sunlight.

-In 1992 my mother died suddenly and unexpectedly at HT's house on Christmas day.
+In 1992 my mother died suddenly and unexpectedly at Heather's house on Christmas day.
 She had not been sick and had no history of heart disease, but the cause of her death was attributed to a massive heart attack.
-Mom had spent a wonderful Christmas day with my sister and her family, and, when I spoke to her around 6pm that night to wish her a Merry Christmas and tell her that I would see her the next day, she talked excitedly about the wonderful time she had that day.
+Mom had spent a wonderful Christmas day with my sister and her family, and when I spoke to her around 6pm that night to wish her a Merry Christmas and tell her that I would see her the next day, she talked excitedly about the wonderful time she had that day.
 However, as was related to me later, mom started to feel ill around 9pm, and by 11pm the paramedics were at my sister's house, but it was too late, mom was gone.

 Three months later on mom's birthday in March, my sister was getting ready to take flowers to put on her grave.
-HT's young daughter Elisabeth, just five at the time, was not being very co-operative that morning and was giving my sister a hard time about getting ready to go out.
-She threw a temper tantrum, but HT, who was in no mood for her shenanigans that day, sent Elisabeth to her room until she could stop crying and behave.
+Heather's young daughter Elisabeth, just five at the time, was not being very co-operative that morning and was giving my sister a hard time about getting ready to go out.
+She threw a temper tantrum, but Heather, who was in no mood for her shenanigans that day, sent Elisabeth to her room until she could stop crying and behave.

-Elisabeth stomped off up to her room while my sister continued to clean up the kitchen fighting all the while with all the roiling emotions inside her: loss and grief over my mother's death.
+Elisabeth stomped off up to her room while my sister continued to clean up the kitchen, fighting all the while with all the roiling emotions inside her: loss and grief over my mother's death.
 After a few minutes, she too headed upstairs to get dressed and face a difficult visit to the cemetery.
 When she got to the landing, she saw that Elisabeth had cried herself out and fallen asleep on the floor in the hall.
-HT went over to wake her up but to her horror found that Elisabeth was not sleeping -- her precious daughter lay lifeless on the floor.
+Heather went over to wake her up but to her horror found that Elisabeth was not sleeping -- her precious daughter lay lifeless on the floor.

 Once again the paramedics were at the door in short order, but nothing could be done to help little Elisabeth.
 Her spirit was gone.
 Later we learned that a mysterious virus had attacked and stopped Elisabeth's heart.
 She hadn't been sick and had no history of heart disease; it was just a strange virus that struck out of the blue.

 The whole family reeled at the news of Elisabeth's death on mom's birthday, and we all just about went under as waves of sorrow, grief and loss swept over us.
-We managed, just barely, to keep our heads above water, but my dear sister spiralled down into a deep dark depression and has struggled valiantly over the years to climb out of this almost bottomless pit of despair.
+We managed, just barely, to keep our heads above water, but my dear sister spiraled down into a deep dark depression and has struggled valiantly over the years to climb out of this almost bottomless pit of despair.